Capacity: 23,287 (all seated)

 Home Kit: Red and White

-Approximately three sides of the ground were redeveloped in the 1990's.
+Oakwell is a mostly modern ground.
 On one side is the particularly attractive two-tiered covered East Stand running along one side of the pitch.
-Opened in March 1993, this stand has a capacity of 7,500.
+Opened in March 1993, this stand has a capacity of 7,100.
 Opposite is the classic looking West Stand, part of which dates back to 1904.
-It was made all seated in the mid 1990's, but is only covered at the rear.
+It was made all seated in the mid 1990’s, but is only covered at the rear.
 On its roof is perched an ugly precarious looking television gantry which obscures a probably more attractive gable.
 At the Pontefract Road End (now named the CK Beckett Stand) is an all seated, covered stand for home supporters, which has a capacity of 4,500.
 This stand was opened in 1995.
-The other end, the North Stand, was previously an open terrace, but is now a relatively new single tier, covered stand, housing 6,000 fans.
-This is the most recent addition to the ground being opened in 1999 and has greatly enhanced the overall look of Oakwell.
-The North Stand is shared between home and away supporters.
-The amount of seats given to away supporters varies according to demand.
+The opposite end, the North Stand, is a large single tier, covered stand, housing around 6,000 fans.
+Replacing a former open terrace it was opened in 1999.
+Away supporters are housed in this stand.
 An unusual feature of the stadium is a purpose built stand for disabled supporters.
-This is a three floor structure that sits at the corner between the East & South Stands.
+This is a three floor structure that sits at the corner between the East and South Stands.
 There is also an electric scoreboard at one corner of the North Stand, on top of a security control room.
 The teams come out from one corner of the ground between the North and West Stands.

 Popular with away fans and in easy walking distance of Oakwell is the Metrodome Leisure Complex, which has a bar inside.
 If a sizeable away following is expected then additional bar facilities are brought into the sports hall at the Metrodome, which as you would expect is a bit sparse.
 Neil Tubby a visiting Norwich City fan, recommends the Dove Inn on Doncaster Road.
-This pub which is listed in the CAMRA Good Beer Guide, is an outlet for the Old Mill Brewery.
+This pub which is listed in the CAMRA Good Beer Guide is an outlet for the Old Mill Brewery.
 It is only a five minute walk away from the ground down Oakwell Lane and is happily frequented by both home and away fans.
-Further along Doncaster Road (on the right after the Primary School on the left) is the Barnsley East Dene Working Mens Club, which is happy to admit visiting supporters (including accompanied children) without entry charge.
-You can also leave your car there at a cost of £1.50.
-Kevin Downsworth a visiting Hull City fan adds; 'The Barnsley East Dene Club was very welcoming to us as away fans for a pre-game pint.
+Further along, Doncaster Road (on the right after the Primary School on the left) is the Barnsley East Dene Working Mens Club, which is happy to admit visiting supporters (including accompanied children) for a small donation.
+You can also leave your car there at a cost of £2.
+Kevin Downsworth a visiting Hull City fan adds; ‘The Barnsley East Dene Club was very welcoming to us as away fans for a pre-game pint.
 Handy parking too and only about a ten minute walk away from Oakwell”.
 There is also the Harbour Hills Working Mens Club on Vernon Street, which also normally admits visiting supporters.

 Leave the M1 at Junction 37 and take the A628 towards Barnsley.
 Stay on this road (the ground is well signposted) and you will eventually see the ground on your right.
 There are a couple of car parks located at the ground, but they are mainly for permit holders only.
-Inbetween the ground and the MetroDome is a car park for visiting supporters, called Queens Ground, which costs £4 Cars, £8 Mini Buses and £15 Coaches.
+Inbetween the ground and the MetroDome is a car park for visiting supporters, called Queens Ground, which costs £5 Cars and £20 Coaches (post code S71 1AN).
 Otherwise you can try parking at the MetroDome itself (although it can be slow to get out of after the game has finished) or street parking.
 There is also the option of renting a private driveway near in the local area via YourParkingSpace.co.uk.

 Remember if travelling by train then you can normally save on the cost of fares by booking in advance.